 A whole-school approach to education that promotes inclusion, equitable quality education and access for all students.
 This strand also includes the skills and competencies needed to thrive in an interconnected world.

-- Sessions may include topics that promote diversity, equity, inclusion and access, gender equality, in addition to wellness, emotional intelligence and resilience.
+- Sessions may include topics that promote diversity, equity, inclusion, and access, gender equality, as well as wellness, emotional intelligence, and resilience.

 Learning and teaching

 Competencies and strategies needed to facilitate lifelong learning.

 - Sessions include all four IB programmes’ frameworks (PYP, MYP, DP, CP) as well as non-IB curriculums, and may cover an array of topics (for example agency, assessment, 21st century skills).

 Advanced content for education leaders.

 - Sessions may include topics on governance, building partnerships, creating school culture, climate and thought leadership, and plans and policies for sustainable education.